Hiking in the Orobic Alps; from Lake Como into the mountains and back to the lake again. 8 days / 7 nights or tailor made

 The hike begins in the town of Lecco, a small town that is easy to reach both by public transport and by car.
 Departing from Lecco, you will proceed on up into the mountains leaving the lake behind – and under – you.

 Most of the walk is through high mountains and accordingly, there are some tough climbs involved, making it ideal for well-trained walkers.
 However, cable cars are often available, so you can tackle the largest differences in heights without much effort.
-Thanks to these cable cars, transfers offered by the accommodations and alternative routes you can choose every day between walks that vary from 3 to 7 hours of walking time.
+Thanks to these cable cars and alternative routes, you can choose from walks that vary from 3 to 7 hours of walking time (see the travel schedule below).

-Although the paths usually are not hard going, some of them are along sheer drops and experience with mountain walking is preferable.
+Although the paths usually are not hard going, some of them are along sheer drops and some experience with mountain walking, map reading and orientation is needed.

 It is possible extending the tour by booking extra nights in the city or in the countryside.